swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 ## Types and Dynamic Typing

 Like in most programming languages, things in python are typed.
 The type refers to the type of data.
-We've already defined three different types of data in experiment, voltage, and current.
-The types are string, integer, and float.
 You can inspect the type of a variable by using the type command.

 ```
 In [5]: type?